 yin yang explained

-The yin yang symbol to the left reflects this cycle.
+The yin-yang symbol above reflects this cycle.
 If we think of the top being the summer soltice in 21/22 June and the bottom the winter soltice 21/22 December then we can see the white yang energy slowly rising as we come into spring.
 Even at its peak the yang energy still has a dot of yin reminding us that there are no absolutes.
 As we move into the autumn the black yin energy increases again.
+Generally, yang can be represented by the sun or the heavens with many stars, so that everything that is in the sun becomes relative to the shady, darker, cooler aspects of nature.
+The left word refers to the yang aspect relative to the yin represented by the right word in the pairs in the chart below.

 One traditional Chinese interpretation is that yang is experienced on the sunny side of the mountain and yin on the shady side.
 Other ways we can experience natural environmental yin yang is to see how we feel during a hot, dry, day in the summer, when there is a greater presence of yang energy compared to a cold, damp, frosty night in the winter.
 We could also compare the way we feel during the full moon to the new moon.
 During the full moon some of us become slightly more yang, and this corresponds with a three to five percent increase in car accidents, crime, and admissions to emergency rooms.

-Using this definition of yin yang, I would feel more energetic, expres- sive, outgoing, social, alert, warm, active, and motivated when I sense I am more yang.
+Using this definition, I would feel more energetic, expressive, outgoing, social, alert, warm, active, and motivated when I sense I am more yang.
 When I describe myself as more yin, I feel more withdrawn, introspective, meditative, cool, relaxed, calm, peaceful, objective, clear-minded, and insightful.
 I would suggest you make your own list of what feels like yin or yang to you, drawing on your experience of night and day, winter and summer, and shade and sun.

 We are always more yin or yang and most of the time, and this is healthy; however, sometimes we may find we experience problems from being too yin or yang.
 Once we have identified whether we are too yang or yin, we can simply expose ourselves to more of the opposite energy and reduce the influences we have too much of.
 For example, if I felt too hot and active and this was contributing to a headache, as though the sun and heat was too strong for me, I could eat all the foods I know cool me down.
 For me, this would be raw cucumber, grated daikon, fresh fruits, lemon water, apple cider vinegar, plain yogurt, and salads.
 As a result, I would feel more yin; in the past, this has resulted in my headache receding.